Monday, 27 October 2025

 The New Declaration of Independence: From Trump

 The 250th anniversary of the Declaration of Independence is fast approaching.
 The present state of the USA demands a new declaration -- against Trump and Trumpism.
 The original declaration of 1776 blamed George III for the conflict.
-Much if not most of the blame in fact lay with Parliament, but focusing on the king made the argument for independence simpler: a free people versus a tyrant.
-The argument is much stronger today than in 1776.
-So, today let's KISS again.
+Much if not most of the blame lay with the British Parliament, but focusing on the king made the argument for independence simple: the people versus a tyrant.
+The argument is much stronger today than in 1776, because Trump, unlike George III, truly is a tyrant.
+So let's KISS again.

 He has repeatedly violated the Constitution, the laws, and the legal system.

-He has violated international norms of diplomacy and human rights.
+He has violated the norms of diplomacy and human rights, killing and arresting people without evidence of any crime.

 He is destroying one of the strongest economies on earth.

-He has violated the norms of human morality.
+He has repeatedly violated the norms of human morality.

 He has brought the USA into global contempt.